Home > All Recipes > Breakfast > Caramel Banana Overnight Oats

 Why do you use coconut cream and oat milk?
 Why not just use one or the other?

-The coconut cream from the can of coconut milk makes the oats thick and creamy.
-The oat milk soaks into the oats to make them softer and provides the classic oatmeal texture.
+I use coconut cream instead of yogurt to make the oats thick and creamy.
+The oat milk soaks into the oats, making them softer and giving them the classic oatmeal texture.

 Do I have to let the oats soak overnight?